Does Privacy Always Harm Fairness? Data-Dependent Trade-offs via Chernoff Information Neural Estimation: Chernoff Information Neural Estimation (CINE)

 \subsection{Empirical Evaluation of CINE}

 Next, we validate CINE by comparing its results with both the closed-form solutions of CI and the algorithm proposed by \citet{nielsen2022revisiting}.
-This evaluation demonstrates the correctness of our method and its scalability with input dimension.
+This evaluation demonstrates the accuracy of our method and its scalability with input dimension.
 In all experiments, we used 10,000 samples per class to train CINE.
-More details about the setting can be found in Appendix \ref{ssec:gaussexpdet}.
+More details about the setting are in Appendix \ref{ssec:gaussexpdet}.

 We first test our algorithm on Gaussian distributions that have a closed form solution for Chernoff Information (see Lemma \ref{lemma}).
 We construct 2D Gaussian distributions with the equal variance: $\mathcal{N}(\textbf{0}, \sigma^2\mathbf{I})$ and $\mathcal{N}(\textbf{1}, \sigma^2\mathbf{I})$.
-As observed in Figure \ref{fig:gaussa}, our estimator closely matches the closed form solution of across a wide range of variances ($\sigma^2$).
+As observed in Figure \ref{fig:gaussa}, our estimator closely matches the closed form solution across a wide range of variances ($\sigma^2$).

 Next, to evaluate on distributions with no closed form solution, we compare our estimator to the multidimensional Gaussian estimator from \citet{nielsen2022revisiting}.
-This estimator relies on the fact that the CI between high dimensional Gaussians, can be written as a skewed KL-divergence where the optimal skewing parameter can be found with a binary search algorithm\footnote{This algorithm relies on knowledge that the distributions are Gaussian.}.
+This estimator relies on the fact that the CI between high dimensional Gaussians, can be written as a skewed KL-divergence where the optimal skewing parameter can be found with a binary search algorithm\footnote{This relies on knowledge that the distributions are Gaussian.}.
 For experiments, we construct 5D Gaussian distributions $N(\mathbf{0}, (\frac{1}{2} +\eta^2)\mathbf{I})$ and $\mathcal{N}(\mathbf{1}, \eta^2\mathbf{I})$.
-We then sweep across various noise values $\eta^2$ and show that our algorithm closely matches Nielsen's estimator.
+We then sweep across various noise values $\eta^2$ and show that our algorithm closely matches Nielsen's estimator (Figure \ref{fig:gaussb}).